rwieruch/blog_robinwieruch_content/reasons-why-i-moved-from-angular-to-react.md

 summary = "I did a lot of Angular 1.x back in the days until I started to use React.
 I can say that I used both solutions extensively.
 But there were several reasons why I moved to React.
 These reasons were not clear from the beginning, but retrospectively I think I can summarize these very well."
 +++

-{{% pin_it_image "angular js or react js" "img/posts/reasons-why-i-moved-from-angular-to-react/banner.jpg" %}}
+{{% pin_it_image "angular js or react js" "img/posts/reasons-why-i-moved-from-angular-to-react/banner.jpg" "is-src-set" %}}

 I did a lot of Angular 1.x back in the days until I started to use React.
 I can say that I used both solutions extensively.
 But there were and are several reasons why I moved to React.
 These reasons were not clear from the beginning, but retrospectively I think I can summarize these very well.